deadmau5archive/deadmau5archive-code/README.md

 # deadmau5 archive code

 **WARNING
-THIS CODE IS NOT DOCUMENTED, NOR WAS IS EVER SUPPOSED TO BE RELEASED
+THIS CODE IS NOT DOCUMENTED, NOR WAS IT EVER SUPPOSED TO BE RELEASED
 IT IS VERY MESSY
 PROCEED AT YOUR OWN RISK**